You can get from Brussels to Amsterdam by train, bus or flight.

 KLM is the only provider offering direct flights to Amsterdam from Brussels with a flying time of less than one hour and a total journey time of around 3.5 hours.
 Planes fly between Brussels Zavantem International Airport and Amsterdam Schiphol Airport.

-International travel from Brussels, Belgium to Amsterdam, Netherlands is: Partially open.
+Travel between Brussels, Belgium and Amsterdam, Netherlands is: Partially open.

-The information above was last checked on 6/20/21; however, this can change before your date of travel so please make sure to review the latest COVID-19 travel safety regulations for your journey between Brussels and Amsterdam.
+This information was last checked on 10/20/21.
+As this information can change due to the nature of the pandemic, make sure to review the latest COVID-19 travel safety regulations for your trip between Brussels and Amsterdam.

-The restriction level for your return to Brussels, Belgium from Netherlands is: Partially open.
+The restriction level for your return to Brussels, Belgium from Netherlands is: Fully open.

-Entry into Belgium is currently allowed for: Entry is partially open for citizens and permanent residents of Netherlands.
+Entry into Belgium is currently allowed for: Entry is fully open for citizens and permanent residents of Netherlands.

 Conditions of reentry into Belgium: